 You can also be a steward by creating habitat in your own backyard.
 The Backyard Wildlife Habitat brochure helps you get started.

-Stewardship by young people is important too so the Natural Areas Department has been an active participant in the Children and Nature Connection- Northern Colorado collaborative.
+Stewardship by young people is important too so the Natural Areas Department is a leader in Project Outdoors: Plug into Nature in Northwest Fort Collins.
 Field trips for school children and educational programs for families are a great way for everyone to have fun and learn about the natural world and stewardship.

-Restoration efforts are led by the Resource Management division of the Natural Areas Department.
+Restoration efforts are led by the Resource Management work team.
 The staff cares for vegetation, soils, wetlands, wildlife and scenic values.
 This work group develops resource management plans, manages plants and wildlife and monitors and inventories natural resources in support of ecological restoration.
-Read the Resource Management Team's Annual Report, 2015 here.
+Learn the details in their annual reports, below.